adam-spencer/critic-creator-agents/README.md

 1. Create and activate a new virtual environment and use `pip` to install dependencies from `requirements.txt`.

-2. The script uses Google Gemini so you must create a file at the project root containing your API key in this format:
+2. The script uses Google Gemini so you must create a file named `.env` at the project root containing your API key in this format:

 ```
 GOOGLE_API_KEY=[your API key here]